 You will experience clinical placements within the maternity services, and will orientate to the culture of the NHS and the roles and responsibilities of professional and support staff in different team settings.
 You will be introduced to the concept of the nature of normality in childbirth and the importance of a woman centred service.
-You will engage in a range of professional activities associated with the role of the midwife and the organisation of services designed to support childbearing: – experiencing clinical practice working 37.5-hour week, or equivalent, during any day of a seven-day week and at any point in the 24 hours.
+You will engage in a range of professional activities associated with the role of the midwife and the organisation of services designed to support childbearing: – experiencing clinical practice working 30 hours a week, or equivalent, during any day of a seven-day week and at any point in the 24 hours, plus 7.5 hours of reflection on clinical practice hours.
 As a student, you will experience clinical placements in the maternity services building on midwifery practice and will be supported in placement by experienced midwives.
 Additionally, you will have the opportunity to experience associated placement areas, for example, gynaecology, medical and surgical wards.
 You will observe practice within acute care settings, which include critical care areas, for example, neonatal intensive care and special care baby units.

 You will be supported to develop your academic study skills and will start to explore your professional identity within the interprofessional team, ensuring women remain at the centre of care provision.
 Students are allocated personal academic tutors at the commencement of the programme.
 It is anticipated that the student will develop a close working relationship with the tutor who will support and guide them through their midwifery education.